hannesdatta/course-dprep/content/docs/course/project/_index.md

 - 26 March 2021, 6pm
 - Please submit links to your GitHub repository with the necessary source code (one link per team).

+{{< hint info>}}
+__Where do I submit my report?__

+Gotcha!
+There is no report!
+The project should self-document itself (e.g., comments in code, `makefile`), plus you'll have an amazing README that ties everything together and motivates your project.
+Make this one shine! :)

+Note that we will check out the state of the repository __at the deadline date and time__, so any changes you make to the repository *afterwards* are not considered for grading.

+{{< /hint >}}

 ## Getting started

 The coaching for your team project takes place in weeks 6-8.
 You are free to form teams before that (teams will be finalized in week 5).